5103. Koza Nostra

 {

-Declare an array to store Fibonacci numbers.
+Declare an array fib to store the Fibonacci numbers.

 int[] fib = new int[MAX];

-Calculate Fibonacci numbers.
+Compute the Fibonacci numbers.

 fib[0] = 1;